Skip to main content

 PrEP is available to Welsh residents for free.
 You will need to meet certain criteria and have proof of Welsh residency in order to access PrEP from clinics in Wales.

 PrEP is for people without HIV who are at very high risk of getting it from their sexual behaviour or their potential exposure to HIV infection, so if you are HIV negative, and don’t always use condoms, then PrEP could help reduce your risk of getting HIV.
 PrEP does not prevent against the transmission of other STIs – you need to use condoms to protect against STIs.
-To learn more please visit the Frisky Wales website.
+To learn more please visit the Sexual Health Wales.

 PrEP can easily be bought online and imported into the UK, without breaking any laws.
 There are a number of websites where you can buy generic versions of Truvada® which are considerably cheaper.
 These sites can be accessed via the I Want PrEP Now website.
 For further information and details of how to take PrEP, you can visit this page of the I Want PrEP Now website.